FabianaCampanari/qiskit-what/README.md

 Once you have Python installed, you can install Quiskit using the pip package manager.
 Open your command prompt or terminal and run the following command:

      pip install qiskit

 Learn the basics: Quiskit provides extensive documentation and tutorials to help you get started.
-You can visit the official Quiskit documentation website () to access the tutorials, examples, and API reference.
+You can visit the official Qiskit documentation website () to access the tutorials, examples, and API reference.

-Explore the examples: Quiskit comes with a collection of Jupyter notebooks that demonstrate various quantum computing concepts and algorithms.
+Explore the examples: Qiskit comes with a collection of Jupyter notebooks that demonstrate various quantum computing concepts and algorithms.
 You can find these examples in the qiskit-tutorials repository on GitHub ().
 Clone or download the repository and open the notebooks using Jupyter Notebook or JupyterLab.

      # Build a circuit